Other Geared Steam Locomotives - Page ABC

 Construction:

-The locomotive utilized a "chain" and sprocket gear system similar to that used on bicycles.
-This differed from the drive shaft system utilized by the most of the other geared engines on this site.
+The company's locomotives were driven by two horizontal steam cylinders, one mounted on top of the main frame on either side of and next to the front part of the boiler.
+The cylinders drove a large spur gear centrally mounted on the lower part of the main frame and below the boiler.
+The spur gear powered all four drivers(wheels) via either a sprocket gear and chain configuration on one locomotive model or an eccentric disk and side rod system on another model.
 Water for steam was carried in a saddle tank above the boiler.
 Concave (double flanged) wheels were utilized to straddle the poles of the "pole" railroad which these engines were designed to run on.
 Pole railroads were basically tree logs (with limbs removed) laid end to end for the entire distance of the railroad.

 steam-missionary-ngslg-p50-09-94-t200.jpg (7837 bytes)